chandrn7/smalltown/README.md

 Some of our changes are wanted by the Mastodon project, others are not—we will do our best to merge relevant changes to Mastodon.

-Please check out our [wiki](https://github.com/chandrn7/civic-logic/wiki) for a list of Smalltown-exclusive features.
-Some but not all of these are covered in this document.
+Please [check out our wiki](https://github.com/chandrn7/civic-logic/wiki) for a list of Smalltown-exclusive features.
+Some but not all of them are covered in this document.

 ## Support this project